 In the case of 1) above, the student will be issued with a Review Stage Appeal outcome letter.
 Because this is a new decision, students retain the right to appeal against it to the Review Stage in accordance with the principles of natural justice.
 This is effectively a review of the Review Stage decision and for this reason the Review Stage procedures are applied.
 This means that appeals against a Review Stage decision must be made within 10 calendar days of the date of the Review Stage Appeal Outcome letter, and can only be made on the basis of a), b) or c) above.
 Appeals against a new outcome at Review Stage will be considered by a member of the Committee who has not previously had involvement in the case (for example, where the Chair has made a decision, an appeal against that decision will normally be considered by a Deputy Chair and vice versa).

-Where a case has been heard at a full hearing (point 3) above) or has not been upheld at Review Stage (point 4) above), no further right of appeal exists within the University.
+Where a case has been heard at a full hearing (point 3) above) or has not been upheld at Review Stage (either at Triage or as per point 4) above), no further right of appeal exists within the University.
 A Completion of Procedures Letter is issued to the student in both these cases, detailing the outcome of each stage of the appeals process and advising of their right to complain to the OIA.